 There are two ways to approach the cost of your own labor when comparing in-house fulfillment and the use of a fulfillment center:

 This is a cost that varies greatly depending on what you ship.
 If you sell small, lightweight goods that don’t break easily, packaging costs can be quite inexpensive.
-However, if you require specialty packaging to protect fragile goods in transit, or are launching a branded program with custom boxes, packaging can get quite pricey.
+But if you require specialty packaging to protect fragile goods in transit, or are launching a branded program with custom boxes, packaging can get quite pricey.
 In those cases, an experienced fulfillment center can help cut down your packaging costs.

-Check out our guide to custom boxes and creative packaging for more information and a run-down on costs and providers.
+Check out our guide to custom boxes and creative packaging for more information and a rundown on costs and providers.

 For our cost-comparison purposes, we’ll use the packaging approach of a typical bare-bones startup.
 This includes five different small-to-medium unbranded boxes—which can be bought in discounted quantities from Uline.
+For cushioning and void fill, blank newsprint or other inexpensive paper is a popular and economical option.

 In total, these materials may cost roughly $375 for a store shipping about 400 orders per month.

-Ecommerce shipping is one of the biggest costs any online retail business faces.
+Ecommerce shipping is one of the biggest fulfillment costs any online retail business faces.
 Your shipping outlay will depend on what you sell, where you buy it, how you ship, and where you ship from.
 Once you can get these factors dialed in to a predictable extent, their costs should be easy to forecast.

 That being said, calculating an estimate of your shipping costs without much shipping history can be tricky.
-One of the biggest and most common mistakes made by new small business owners is not budgeting enough for transportation.
+One of the biggest and most common mistakes made by new small business owners is not budgeting enough for shipping.

 Remember to budget for your overall shipping costs—not just the fees of outbound shipping.
 You need to include the cost of getting your product from your suppliers to your fulfillment location.
+Here are some ways to estimate both outbound and inbound shipping costs:

 Each order’s shipping costs are based on four factors: